 Choose an Installation Guide that suits your needs best:

 |Operating system||B2B Shop||B2C Shop|

-Alternatively, you can install Spryker on an operating system that fulfills Spryker System Requirements without the use of a virtual machine.
-This option is recommended for production implementations.
+Alternatively, you can install Spryker on an operating system that fulfills Spryker System Requirements without the use of the virtual machine or docker images.

 Chose an Installation Guide that suites your needs best: